OmniRobotHome: A Multi-Camera Home Platform for Real-Time Human-Robot Interaction: Related Work

-Proactive assistance requires anticipating human actions.
+\paragraph{Human Motion Prediction and Behavior Memory.} Proactive assistance requires anticipating human actions.
 Short-horizon prediction forecasts body trajectory seconds ahead, enabling preemptive collision avoidance and timely handovers.
 Trajectory forecasting~\cite{salzmann2020Trajectron, mao2020History} has advanced substantially, with InteRACT~\cite{kedia2024InteRACT} modeling how predicted intent shifts in response to robot actions.
-Long-horizon modeling captures routines from accumulated data: personalized systems~\cite{jenamani2025FEAST, wang2025MOSAIC} adapt to preferences over sessions, with surveys identifying prediction as central to proactive collaboration~\cite{li2023Proactive, xia2025Human}.
-Both horizons have been developed in constrained dyadic settings with localized sensors; no prior work combines continuous room-scale capture with accumulated behavioral data for anticipatory multiadic assistance.
+Long-horizon modeling captures routines from data: personalized systems~\cite{jenamani2025FEAST, wang2025MOSAIC} adapt to preferences over sessions, with surveys identifying prediction as central to proactive collaboration~\cite{li2023Proactive, xia2025Human}.
+Both horizons have been developed in constrained dyadic settings with localized sensors; no prior work combines room-scale capture with accumulated behavioral data for anticipatory assistance.